There is a famous age-old business mantra “Customer is King” and that sums it up.

 That’s where setting up a multi-tiered IT support model that includes different support tiers catering to different types of customers comes into picture.

-Incorporating multi-tiered support for your business can help streamline your support operations to the next level that gets customers in touch with the right IT support level each time based on the issue type and complexity.
+Incorporating multi-tiered support for your business can help streamline your support operations to the next level that gets customers in touch with the right IT support tier each time based on the issue type and complexity.

 Technical support, sometimes also known as information technology (IT) support, is a service provided by companies to help and advise users for support in solving a technical problem that occurred with their products or services.

 Technical support can be provided in several different ways, such as by phone, email, video, live chat, chatbots, online tutorials, and much more.

 Technical support often contributes to a company’s overall customer service growth and it’s a critical part of any business.